-Ashley Hardee has tons of NCAA experience and understands the recruiting process.
+Ashley Hardee has a ton of NCAA experience and understands the recruiting process:

-Hardee spent 4 years with the UAB Blazers' after serving as the head coach at the University of North Dakota for five seasons.
-During his time, he led UND to four seasons with over 22 wins, three regular season champion titles and three tournament championships.
+Hardee spent 4 years with the UAB Blazers after serving as the Head Coach at the University of North Dakota for five seasons.
+During his time, he led UND to four seasons with over 22 wins, three regular season championship titles and three tournament championships.
 He has an overall record or 110-44 as a Division I head coach.

 He saw similar results in 2011, guiding the team to its third consecutive GWC tournament championship and finishing 26-5 overall, 8-2 in conference play.

 Prior to North Dakota, Hardee was an assistant coach for eight seasons at New Mexico State University under Mike Jordan.
 The team saw much success during those years, making five NCAA tournament appearances and three conference championships.

 He helped guide New Mexico State to three 30-win seasons and recruited three All-American players.
 Hardee's responsibility as an assistant included recruiting coordinator, court coaching and training, scouting opponents, coordinating summer camps, academic coordinator, and Compliance with NCAA rules.

 During his time at New Mexico State, he also served as head coach of the Diamondback Volleyball Club.
 He led that team to qualify for the Junior Olympic Nationals in 2004 and 2005.

 His other coaching experience includes four years as USA Volleyball Sun Country Region head coach and two years as head volleyball coach at J. H. Rose High School in Greenville, N.C.